2 killed in sniper ambush as Idaho firefighters come under siege from rifle fire

 “It’s going to keep burning,” he said.
 “Can’t put any resources on it right now.”

+“It remains an active, and very dangerous scene,” he wrote in a post on X.

+The Idaho House Republican Leadership said in a statement: “We are horrified by the murder of two firefighters in Coeur d’Alene, and shocked by such a vicious attack on our first responders.
+We are praying for them, the injured, their families and their colleagues.”

 Coeur d’Alene is a city of 55,000 residents near the border with Washington.
-Canfield Mountain is a popular hiking and biking area on the outskirts of the northern Idaho city, covered with trees and heavy brush and crisscrossed with trails.
+Canfield Mountain is a popular hiking and biking area on the outskirts, covered with trees and heavy brush and crisscrossed with trails.

+Weber reported from Los Angeles.
+Associated Press journalists Mead Gruver in Cheyenne, Wyoming, and Josh Funk in Omaha, Nebraska, contributed to this report.